Travel mid-2018 to the end of 2018

 Domestic Trip: North Carolina- 10/25-11/11

 My son flew to Vegas to spend Thanksgiving.
-I said I would reimburse him the cost of his flight $338, which I did.
+I reimbursed him the cost of his flight $338.
 The budget didn’t get blown too badly with my son’s visit.
 I spent $200 on meals, $60 at the casino, and $170 shopping (for Christmas gifts).
 In retrospect, I wish I didn’t waste my coins on the “one-armed bandit.”

-In this new year, I hope to decrease my expenses.
-I still have an issue with impulse shopping and my building hobby is not only expensive, I currently have no room for my creations!
+In this new year, my goal is to decrease my expenses.
+I have an issue with impulse shopping and my building hobby is not only expensive, I currently have no room for my creations!
 My family keeps telling me to take up photography, but I am not passionate about taking pictures.
 I think, for the time being, I will take online classes in subjects that interest me.
 Maybe something will spark my passion?

 Update: I enrolled in two new Udemy courses – a Spanish course and a creative writing one.
 Now, I need the discipline to actually start!
 My friend J told me to create more structure in my life so I stop wasting time.
-The plan is to start the creative writing course on my birthday (January 27) and alternate with the Spanish course.
+The plan is to start the creative writing course on (May 1) and alternate with the Spanish course.

 Meanwhile, I traveled to Charlotte from 4/10-22.
 My son joined me.
 All of us love Game of Thrones and my sister threw a small premiere party on April 14.
 I spent more on this trip than I wanted -$333 for airfare, $45 for Lyft to and from the airport, $350 on gifts, and $150 on eating out.

 I returned home on 4/22 and immediately listed my condo for sale.
 If it doesn’t sell by mid-July, I’ll take a trip or cruise.
 I’m looking at booking a long cruise in July just to get out of the heat, although it might be cheaper to fly somewhere and stay at an Airbnb for a month.